Qepanna/goFlux/README.md

 ```

 Note that raw data can also be imported from a multitude of other
-instruments, and example data file are provided for all of them:
+instruments, and example data files are provided for all of them:

 - LI-COR: LI-6400, LI-7810, LI-7820, LI-8100, LI-8200 (smart chamber)
 - Los Gatos Research instruments: (e.g. UGGA and m-GGA)